Morrow County, Oregon: Geography

 Morrow County is located in the eastern portion of Oregon, bounded by the counties of Grant, Gilliam and Umatilla.
 The county's northern border is defined by the Columbia River.
 Most of the county is dry and flat, but the southern county contains a section of the Blue Mountains, making it fairly mountainous.
 The highest point in the county is Black Mountain in Umatilla National Forest at 5923 ft.
-Rivers flowing from the mountains into the Columbia River.
+Rivers flow from the mountains into the Columbia River.

 According to the United States Census Bureau, the county has a total area of 2049 sqmi, of which 2032 sqmi is land and 17 sqmi (0.8%) is covered by water.